An Indian Multi-centric Phase IV Study to Assess the Safety of Crizanlizumab in Sickle Cell Disease Patients

 Experimental: Crizanlizumab

-Participants will receive Crizanlizumab at a dose of 5.0 mg/kg.
+Participants received Crizanlizumab at a dose of 5.0 mg/kg, and standard of care.

 Other Names: